This article is part of the "P&L Management: from Bean Counting to Creating Value" series.

 - Insecurity of salespeople in tough pricing negotiations due to their fear to lose a customer.

 Building a sustainable solution

-Having identified these issues, the project team came up with a plan how to address them.
+Having identified these issues, the project team came up with a plan for how to address them.
 One of the steps was to organize a negotiation training.
 The training equipped salespeople not only with a technique to overcome ‘roadblocks’ on their way to the desired result but also allowed them to understand the psychology of bargaining like price anchoring.

-Forcing people to prepare for negotiations was critical for a deal success.
+Forcing people to prepare for negotiations was critical for deal success.
 Therefore, this part was divided into two: